nacos-group/nacos-spring-project/README.md

     }
 ```

-Of couse, [`nacos-spring-context`](nacos-spring-context) provides elastic extension for devlopers.
+Of course, [`nacos-spring-context`](nacos-spring-context) provides elastic extension for developers.
 If you define a named `nacosConfigConversionService` Spring Bean whose type is `ConversionService` , the `DefaultFormattingConversionService` will be ignored.
-What's more, you could customize  `NacosConfigConverter` interface's implementation to specify a listener method for type conversion:
+In addition, you can customize the implementation of  the `NacosConfigConverter` interface to specify a listener method for type conversion:

 ```java
 public class UserNacosConfigConverter implements NacosConfigConverter<User> {